cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // verify proofs of counterparty state
     abortTransactionUnless(verifyChannelState(connection, proofHeight, proofChannel, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyChannel))

+    // verify that the counterparty sequence is the same as the current sequence to ensure that the proofs were
+    // retrieved from the current upgrade attempt
+    // since all proofs are retrieved from same proof height, and there can not be multiple upgrade states in the store for a given
+    // channel at the same time
+    sequence = provableStore.get(currentSequence(portIdentifier, channelIdentifier))
+    abortTransactionUnless(verifyUpgradeSequence(connection, proofHeight, proofUpgradeSequence, currentChannel.counterpartyPortIdentifier,
+    currentChannel.counterpartyChannelIdentifier, sequence))

     // counterparty must be in TRY state if counterpartyChannel.State != UPGRADE_TRY {